Justin-Sawyer/recipeas-and-greens/README.md

 Given this, the developer was thus faced with a question regarding Account deletions: does Recipeas and Greens allow for one single use of a username - in other words, is a record kept of a username even if the user using that username deletes the associated Account - or can Recipeas and Greens allow for users to (re)create an Account using a username that had been previously taken?
 (The application only allows for one user to use the same username at a time currently.)

 While setting up the application, the developer discussed the needs of this site with friends, family and other developers.
-It became clear to the developer that in terms of *privacy*, it was better to keep no record of anything the user has created when that user deleted the Account, **unless the user specified otherwise when that user deletes their Account**.
+It became clear to the developer that in terms of *privacy*, it was better to keep no record of anything the user has created when that user deletes the Account, **unless the user specified otherwise when that user deletes their Account**.

 The block of code above is *only* deleting the Account itself, and is not touching upon any other collection in the database.
 The `recipes` collection, in other words, is being left intact.